 Mounting your TV, it’s a challenge for many people.
-Not only finding that right spot but physically mounting it and hiding the wiring can be a pain in the butt.
-The problem with mounting your TV is that most of us are mounting them way too high.
+Not only finding that right spot, but physically mounting it and hiding the wiring can be a pain in the butt.
+The problem with mounting your TV is that most of us are mounting them far too high.

 But you do not have to make the same mistake when mounting your TV.
 You actually may be better off just using a TV stand, but if you insist on mounting your TV to the wall.
 Here are a few guidelines to help you through it.

 - It’s hard on your neck: Mounting your TV high can result in neck pain as you look up to view the display.